WorkTime is a great addition to your business

 You may assume that employee monitoring at some point could turn into micromanagement.
 Well contrary to that, it can be beneficial if used respectfully.

 Here are three best practices to maintain transparency while monitoring employees:

-- Let employees know they are being monitored his keeps things fair.
+- Let employees know they are being monitored this keeps things fair.
 Also, when workers know they’re being monitored, their quality of work improves.

-- address productivity issues and work them out with employee individually.
+- Address productivity issues and work them out with employee individually.
 Such an approach allows every employee to be heard, understood and have a chance to improve the situation.
-Therefore employees will respect your managers even more.
+Employees will respect your managers even more with this approach.

 Try Our Employee Monitoring Software!